LEO0331/ToyRobot/README.md

 - Origin (0,0) to be the SOUTH WEST most corner.
 - Inputs are from standard input.
 - Ignore any move that would cause the robot to fall and fail (remain the same state).
+- Discard all commands in the sequence until a valid PLACE command has been executed.
 - Current version installed
   - npm: 10.2.4
   - node: 20.11.0